bentlema/puppet-tutorial-pe/tutorial/vbox/11-Roles-and-Profiles.md

 1. We've moved our Puppet code and Hiera data into Git
 2. We've configured R10K to pull our Puppet code and Hiera data over to the Puppet Master
+3. We've configured a post-receive hook to trigger an R10K run automatically when we `git push`
 3. We've also configured a Puppetfile within our control repo to pull in some external Puppet Modules

 Where do we want to go?